 John Wilkes Booth Escape Route Tour

-Attention: The Maryland-National Park and Planning Commission has cancelled all events run by their facilities for the entire month of April (click here for more info).
-Therefore, the Surratt House Museum and the Surratt Society have to cancel ALL John Wilkes Booth Escape Route Tours for the spring season.
+Attention: The Maryland-National Park and Planning Commission has cancelled all events run by their facilities for the rest of the calendar year of 2020 (click here for more info).
+Therefore, the Surratt House Museum and the Surratt Society have to cancel ALL John Wilkes Booth Escape Route Tours for the 2020 spring and fall seasons.
 Those who have signed up for any of the spring tour dates, will be receiving a letter explaining the cancellation and any necessary refunds will follow.
-If you have any immediate questions, please contact email@example.com.
+If you have any immediate questions, please contact firstname.lastname@example.org.

 On the night of April 14, 1865, President Abraham Lincoln was shot by the dashing young actor, John Wilkes Booth, at Ford’s Theatre in Washington City.
 While Lincoln lay dying, his assassin was making his escape into Southern Maryland.